brf217/samples/README.md

 # Work Samples
 Some example code from various processes.

-My personal github page is mostly for scratchwork, but I pulled a few complete files together for use with my portfolio page.
+My personal github page is mostly for scratchwork/snippets, but I pulled a few complete files together for use with my portfolio page:

 * **account_utilization.sql**: A sql query used to understand utilization of accounts for a SaaS product
 * **cruise_price_scraper.py**: Python code to scrape prices from a popular cruise pricing website